davet2001/home-assistant-addons/mitmproxy/DOCS.md

 # Web UI

-To access the web ui of mitmproxy, visit `http://<host-ip>:8081` (or the port you configured).
+To access the web ui of mitmproxy, click 'open web UI' from the addon info page.
-Currently there is no other method.
-Will change when [#3234](https://github.com/mitmproxy/mitmproxy/issues/3234) is fixed completly.

 # Configuration